luised94/lab_utils/images/DESIGN.md

   a few hundred levels if the `.tif` were a display mapping of that window; on synthetic data it reports thousands, so the test works but has not been run on a real file.

+## 14. Live-measured session: s001, a horizontally imaged gel

+Measured interactively in Fiji against a real Amersham Imager 680 scan, `2026.07.10_20.06.32_LM-0008_s001_input-controls_Fl-Green.tif` (2048 x 2816, uint16, MINISWHITE, 79.9 micrometres/px).
+This section records what the session established and what it corrected; several earlier claims are overwritten in place above where they were localized, and the rest are logged here.

+### The gel is imaged horizontally, and the template/geometry model was vertical

+Wells run down the left edge, the cassette bottom is on the right, migration is left-to-right, and the ~15 lanes are stacked along y.
+The sidecar template and the tilt derivation both assumed a vertical gel (a left/right landmark pair, a level line running left-to-right).
+Corrected by adding a required `gel_migration_axis` key and renaming the landmark keys to `landmark_a`/`landmark_b`, described per axis (template is now schema 2).
+The level reference here is the well line, which runs top-to-bottom; the tilt is its deviation from vertical, the axis perpendicular to migration.

+**Deferred, and coupled to stage 2 on purpose.** Section 5.1 defines lanes as "columns found by collapsing the image vertically" and 5.2 speaks of the "left" and "right" crop edges.
+Both are the same vertical assumption.
+They are NOT rewritten here, because the correct axis-aware wording is fixed by the stage-2 grid-fit code that will read `gel_migration_axis`, and rewriting the design ahead of that code would let the two drift.
+The rewrite of 5.1 and 5.2 lands with that code.

+### Tilt on s001, and E9 confirmed on real data

+Well line clicked bottom-to-top at pixel endpoints (443, 1848) and (445, 900): a
+948 px rise with 2 px of sideways drift, so the lean from vertical is atan(2/948) = 0.121 degrees.
+ImageJ's reported `Angle` of 89.879 degrees is 90 - 89.879 = 0.121 degrees.
+The endpoint arithmetic and ImageJ's Angle agree to the third decimal, which confirms E9: **the Angle is the primary tilt source and the bounding box the cross-check**, not the reverse.
+Over the crop width this tilt displaces a band by under two pixels; whether correcting a sub-0.13-degree tilt is worth the interpolation blur it costs is left as a stage-2 decision.

+Cross-check in the spirit of the geometry chain: 15 wells give 14 gaps over the 948 px span, a lane pitch of ~68 px, consistent with the ~66 px seen on an earlier file.
+Lane count, well-line span and pixel size agree.

+### F18 saturation on s001: lanes clean, sensor-defect claim not yet evidenced

+The full image has 666 pixels at the 65535 ceiling.
+The Fiji threshold test (raise the lower threshold to 65535, view the red pixels, never Apply) shows every one of them outside the operator's crop, on the bare plate; the crop's own Max is 58291, below the ceiling.
+So no measured lane in this scan is saturated.

+The earlier reading of the cross-file `ceiling_columns` output as proof of a sensor defect is overstated.
+The "recurring in at least 4 of 8 files" list is inflated because two or three saturation-dense files (390, 664 and 445 columns at ceiling) paint most of the 2048-column width, so many columns clear the threshold by coincidence.
+The real defect candidates are the narrow columns that recur even in the sparse files: roughly 108-114, 474-478, and the 586-594 region.
+These are candidates only; confirming a defect needs the cluster-geometry test (a defect is a thin tall streak at a fixed column, a band is a short wide blob), not raw column recurrence.
+Masking is deferred until that test runs across the eight files, and any mask belongs in per-instrument configuration, not per-image.

+**Frame relation, to be confirmed.** A verified ceiling pixel reads at Fiji column 476, row 836, value 65535.
+Column 476 is one of the recurring candidates, so columns appear shared between Fiji and the arrays `ceiling_columns` reports.
+The row relation appears to be raw_row = 2815 - Fiji_y, consistent with a row-flip inside that pipeline, but this rests on the one point plus the bottom-left-origin argument;
+confirm it against the raw ceiling output's row for column 476 before any masking code trusts F18's row numbers.

+### The crop includes plate, so the baseline must be local (corrects 5.4 and F2/F16)

+To avoid clipping any lane, the crop must be generous and will usually include a strip of bare plate at the well end.
+Two consequences.
+First, statistics computed inside the crop are therefore NOT gel-only; findings F2 and F16 wanted in-crop statistics precisely because the whole-image mode is the plate, but the in-crop numbers are still plate-contaminated at that end, so they describe the gel only where the crop is gel.
+Second, and more consequential for the numbers: the baseline cannot be a single value across the crop, which a strip of plate would drag down.
+The two baselines chosen in 5.4 (valley-to-valley and rolling-ball) must be applied locally, per band or per lane, from the gel immediately flanking each band, not globally across the crop.
+This is a design commitment, not a preference: a global rolling-ball baseline over a crop that contains plate is wrong.

+### Superseded

+- "The wells always appear at the bottom of the window" (section 13): false in general, assumed a vertical gel.
+Corrected in place.
+- "Recurring ceiling columns indicate a sensor defect" (working hypothesis from the ceiling_columns output): not yet evidenced; downgraded to candidate columns pending the geometry test.
+- The implication in F2/F16 that in-crop equals gel-only: corrected above.